OperationSpark/shoutout/README.md

 }
 ```

-Make it your own by choosing your own background colors, font colors, spacing, and borders.
+First we need to choose a color scheme.
 Remember that color scheme is important!
-Check out [Adobe Color](https://color.adobe.com/explore/newest/?time=all) to explore some nice color schemes.
+Visit [Adobe Color](https://color.adobe.com/explore/newest/?time=all) to explore some nice color schemes.
+Choose three or four colors for the app.

+You'll need a different color for each of these:
+* The header
+* The background of the app itself
+* The text

+If you want to go crazy you can also choose different colors for the icons and buttons.
+In order to find the hex value for each color on Adobe Color you can hover over a palette, click "Edit," and you can copy the HEX value which you'll find below each color.

 ## Editing and saving in Ionic
 When you save a file there's no need to refresh the page.
 The changes you make are updated in real time as soon as you save.